 Work: Spaniards usually start working between 8am and 9am and also take a break to eat.
 In the afternoon, the workday lasts until 6 or 7pm.

-Students can buy stamps at the tobacconists and at any post office.
-To send letters, students can use mailboxes that are on the street or post offices.
-To send packages, students will have to go to a post office or use a courier service, which is much more expensive - but also faster and safer.
+Students can buy stamps at tobacconists and at any post office.
+To send letters, students can use mailboxes that are on the street or at post offices.
+To send packages, students will have to go to a post office or use a courier service, which is much more expensive - but also a faster and safer option.